NixOS/nixpkgs/doc/languages-frameworks/lua.section.md

 ### Packaging a library on luarocks

 [Luarocks.org](www.luarocks.org) is the main repository of lua packages.
-The site proposes two types of packages, the rockspec and the src.rock (equivalent of a rockspec but with the source).
-These packages can have different build types such as `cmake`, `builtin` etc (See https://github.com/luarocks/luarocks/wiki/Rockspec-format).
+The site proposes two types of packages, the rockspec and the src.rock (equivalent of a [rockspec](https://github.com/luarocks/luarocks/wiki/Rockspec-format) but with the source).
+These packages can have different build types such as `cmake`, `builtin` etc .

 Luarocks-based packages are generated in pkgs/development/lua-modules/generated-packages.nix from the whitelist maintainers/scripts/luarocks-packages.csv and updated by running maintainers/scripts/update-luarocks-packages.

-[luarocks2nix](https://github.com/teto/luarocks) is a tool capable of generating nix derivations from both rockspec and src.rock (and favors the src.rock).
+[luarocks2nix](https://github.com/nix-community/luarocks) is a tool capable of generating nix derivations from both rockspec and src.rock (and favors the src.rock).
-The automation only goes so far though and some packages need some customization.
+The automation only goes so far though and some packages need to be customized.
-These go in pkgs/development/lua-modules/generated-packages.nix nix won't work with all packages.
-If the package lists `external_dependencies` in its rockspec file then it won't work.
+These customizations go in `pkgs/development/lua-modules/overrides.nix`.
+For instance if the rockspec defines `external_dependencies`, these need to be manually added in in its rockspec file then it won't work.

-You can run `nix-shell -p luarocks-nix` and then `luarocks nix PKG_NAME`.
+You can try converting luarocks packages to nix packages with the command `nix-shell -p luarocks-nix` and then `luarocks nix PKG_NAME`.
 Nix rely on luarocks to install lua packages, basically it runs:
 `luarocks make --deps-mode=none --tree $out`